-This statistic shows the unemployment rate in Italy from 2004 to 2014.
+This statistic shows the unemployment rate in Italy from 2008 to 2013, with projections up until 2018.
 In 2012, the unemployment rate in Italy was around 10.68 percent.

 Economy and employment in Italy